cici-xingyu-zheng/swdb_2024_strategy/README.md

     1. one defination QC check (`licked`, but the variable was undefined somehow);
     2. the regression model for timing should be re fitted;
     3. the detailed logic of defining the `bouts`, which is probably why 1 occured;
+    4. I didn't pay attention at all how the exact choice of `y`'s set up, not something I expected.

 #### TO-DOs:
 1. fix the ignored problems;